The5w2h/dotnetcore-bulkybook/Questions.md

+## Questions
-What is the meaning/benefit of using Interfaces as members?
+* What is the meaning/benefit of using Interfaces as members?
+*